Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Direct promotion methods

-In all the direct promotion methods you choose, clearly highlight what you want the customer to do (share) and what’s in it for them (the rewards).
+We recommend using as many of these as make sense for your business.
+In all your direct promotions, clearly highlight what you want the customer to do (share) and what’s in it for them (the rewards).

 Email marketing is one of the best ways to keep in touch with your customers.
-It’s direct, personal, and easily customized to send any message – including referral program promotions.
+It’s direct, personal, and easily customized — including for referral program promotions.

 Use a well-designed email campaign to introduce a new referral program or remind customers of an existing one.
 Make sure this email: